virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 _Second pass:_
 - [CNN Chapter](https://www.deeplearningbook.org/contents/convnets.html).

-_Dive Deeper_: Use the latest "survey paper" to choose which papers are worth exploring for your case and have a nice panoramic of the state of the art:
+_Dive Deeper_: Use the latest "survey paper" to choose which papers are worth exploring for your case and get the big picture of the state of the art:
 [A Survey of the Recent Architectures of Deep Convolutional Neural Networks](https://arxiv.org/abs/1901.06032)

 _Tips & Best practices:_